Kotlin/kotlinx.coroutines/coroutines-guide.md

 }
 ```

-> You can get full code [here](kotlinx-coroutines-core/src/test/kotlin/examples/example-05.kt)
+> You can get full code [here](kotlinx-coroutines-core/src/test/kotlin/examples/example-15.kt)

 It starts 100K coroutines and, after a second, each coroutine prints a dot.
 Now, try that with threads.
 What would happen?
 (Most likely your code will produce some sort of out-of-memory error)

-## Coroutines are like daemon threads
+### Coroutines are like daemon threads

 The following code launches a long-running coroutine that prints "I'm sleeping" twice a second and then
-returns from the main thread after some delay:
+returns from the main function after some delay:

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {